tadahmen/user-login/README.md

 # ProjectName
+Simple login page.
+It can be visited on: http://miner-cinderalla-71706.bitballoon.com/

 I made an html form with input fields for username and for password, both with placeholder text describing what should be in the field.